 The in-built Synchronization process happens when your OST or PST files get updated.
 Sometimes this process gets corrupted, and this leads to sync errors.
 If you are also into such problems, then read this post.

-In this article, we will discuss the synchronization issues folders, the method to solve it manually and automatically with the excellent Stellar Outlook Repair software.
+In this article, we will discuss the synchronization issues in folders, and the method to solve it manually and automatically with the excellent Outlook Repair software.

 The four outlook synchronization error folders are:

 - Sync Issues: All the synchronization logs are stored here and prove helpful when Outlook faces any trouble during synchronization.

 - Conflicts: Conflicting item's multiple copies are present in this folder.
 To view the list of conflicting items, you can click on Infobar that is present on the original item's top.
 If any conflict arises, you can resolve it with the copies present in the Conflicts folder.